BattleDemon/Battleships/README.md

 #### Video of Functionality (link to youtube)
 [![IT Prototype 25 March](https://img.youtube.com/vi/NM8lwhZ-a-o/0.jpg)](https://www.youtube.com/watch?v=NM8lwhZ-a-o)

-You can play this prototype by going to battleships/prototypes_exes then run 'battleshipsV0.1.exe'
+You can play this prototype by going to battleships/prototypes_exes then run `battleshipsV0.1.exe`

 #### Issues and Solutions
-During this time, I ran into an issue with the library I was using (Macroquad Grid), which was meant to handle rendering and managing my on-screen game board.
-The problem was that it had been compiled with an older version of Rust, as well as an outdated version of its base library (Macroquad).
+During this time, I ran into an issue with the library I was using `Macroquad Grid`, which was meant to handle rendering and managing my on-screen game board.
+The problem was that it had been compiled with an older version of Rust, as well as an outdated version of its base library `Macroquad`.
 Fortunately, I found the library's repository and was able to fork it.
 After some tweaking, all it needed was a recompile with the updated Rust version and a few minor syntax fixes thankfully, they were straightforward to resolve.

 Another challenge I faced was with mouse input on the guessing board, the clicks weren’t aligning properly with the visual grid.
 If you clicked on the right side of a cell, it would register a hit on the cell next to it instead.
 The fix itself was simple, but since I wasn’t sure exactly how many pixels it was off by, it took a bit of trial and error to get the alignment as close to perfect as possible.